ibm-cloud-docs/enterprise-account-architecture/account-structure.md

 | [Infrastructure as code development and test](/docs/enterprise-account-architecture?topic=enterprise-account-architecture-iac-account)      | 1+1 | Nonprod BU account groups | 1 Account to host cloud tools for infrastructure as code development and 1 for test deployments. |
 | [Backup](/docs/enterprise-account-architecture?topic=enterprise-account-architecture-dr)      | 3-51 | Store backup and DR data | 1 for the Admin Account Group + 2 per BU (1 nonprod and 1 prod) |
 {: caption="Table 1.
 Account purpose" caption-side="bottom"}

+Improvements to Security and Compliance Center eliminate the need for an Security and Compliance Center deployment in the root of each enterprise.
+Security and Compliance Center instances should be deployed in the administration accounts.
+{: note}

 ## Rationale for separate production and nonproduction enterprises
 {: #rationale-separate-enterprise }